-The Program in Public Health offers a variety of Graduate Certificates designed to give a student expertise in a particular area.
+The Division of Public Health offers a variety of graduate certificates designed to give a student expertise in a particular area.
 These certificates allow an MPH student to begin concentrating in their desired field before graduation, and subsequently gain a head start in their career.
-Similarly, Graduate Certificates allow current public health professionals and others to quickly and inexpensively develop a career competency that will enrich their work experience or prepare them to take their careers to the next level.
+Similarly, graduate certificates allow current public health professionals and others to quickly and inexpensively develop a career competency that will enrich their work experience or prepare them to take their careers to the next level.